Welcome

 "Planner" panel

 Allows you to define, for each day of the week (Monday to Sunday), whether the heating automation should ignore the "Away" mode.
-Example: If you activate "Ignore Away Mode" on Saturday, the heating will remain in comfort mode that day, even if you have activated the global "Away" mode.
+Example: If you activate "Ignore Away Mode" on Saturday, the heating will remain in comfort mode that day, even if you have activated the overall "Away" mode.

 Control panels and graphics